-19. POST BALANCE SHEET EVENTS
+20. POST BALANCE SHEET EVENTS

-On 11 January 2024, fellow Group undertaking Holmes Master Issuer plc issued £750,000,000 of Series 2024-1 Class A1 Master Issuer Notes in order to fund the Series 2024-1 (Class A1) AAA Master Issuer Term Advance.
+On 22 January 2025, fellow Group undertaking Holmes Master Issuer plc issued £750,000,000 of Series 2025-1 Class A1 Master Issuer debt securities.
 Proceeds from the issue were made available from the Company to Santander UK plc by purchasing a beneficial interest in a UK residential mortgage loan portfolio held by the Holmes Master Trust.